BernStrom/iOSDevProjects/README.md

 ### Overview

-My personal app development projects built with the iOS SDKs.
-Majority of the projects are built in *[Swift](https://developer.apple.com/swift/)* & *[SwiftUI](https://developer.apple.com/xcode/swiftui/)*, with some in various other frameworks like UIKit, MapKit, SwiftData, etc.
+My personal app development projects built with the iOS SDKs using *[Swift](https://developer.apple.com/swift/)* and *[SwiftUI](https://developer.apple.com/xcode/swiftui/)*, with some projects using various other frameworks like UIKit, MapKit, etc.

-Scale of the projects listed here are range from small to medium.
-As for large scale projects, they will always have their own standalone repository.
+This repo contains mostly smaller scale projects.

-#### Apps:
+#### SwiftUI Apps:
 - [Citysights](Citysights/) - Shows popular locations & venues in the city based on your nearby location.

 - [Guidebook](Guidebook/) - Simpler version of Citysights app, with a fixed data set of city guides.

-- [Restaurant](Restaurant/) - A sushi restaurant app with tab bar navigation and image sheet overlay.
+- [Restaurant](Restaurant/) - A sushi restaurant app with tab bar navigation and image gallery with sheet overlay display.

 - [Movie](Movie/) - Simple scrollable list of movies with different tab views.